Engam/webauthn-passkey-example-aws-cdk-cognito/README.md

 2. **Add `aws-exports.ts` File**

-   Create an `aws-exports.ts` file and add your AWS Cognito configuration:
+   Create an `aws-exports.ts` file in the src folder in the frontend appand add your AWS Cognito configuration:

    ```typescript
    export const aws_config = {